demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

     """Client class to interact with the service API

     This Client implements API calls, and does not contain any Demisto logic.
-    Should only do requests and return data.
+    It should only do requests and return data.
     It inherits from BaseClient defined in CommonServer Python.
     Most calls use _http_request() that handles proxy, SSL verification, etc.
-    For this HelloWorld implementation, no special attributes defined
+    For this HelloWorld implementation, no special attributes are defined.
     """

     def get_ip_reputation(self, ip):